nicholasburka/rps-gui/reach/tut3/serousrps_tutorial3.md

   }
  }
 ```

-We defined a function doRound which takes a Participant Interface First, Participant Interface Second, and the roundNumber.
+- In Lines 4-27, we define a function doRound which takes a Participant Interface 'First', Participant Interface 'Second', and the roundNumber.
 Once these participant variables are available to the function, all we need to do is write the logic for a round of RPS.
-Then we take the result of the round and input it in the correct order to batchWinner to compute the outcome.
+- Lines 29-30 & 33-34 take the result of the round and input it in the correct order to batchWinner to compute the outcome.

 We don't have to modify our CLI.
 If we wanted to, we could inform each player that there is a draw, to clarify the contract state.
 To do this, we'd add a function informDraw to our Player interface in Reach and our CLI, and call informDraw at the beginning of doRound (after commit(), which establishes contract state such that local steps can be called).